aarondfrancis/fast-paginate/README.md

 ## A Favor

 If this helps you, please [tweet at me](https://twitter.com/aarondfrancis) with before and after times!
+Or you can open a PR!
 I'd love to know :D

 Some community results so far:
 * [30 seconds --> 250ms](https://twitter.com/mdavis1982/status/1482429071288066054)